Param-Harrison/kidzode/public/courses/intermediate/unit-converter/lesson01.md

-## Welcome to Unit Converter! 🏎️
+# Welcome to Unit Converter! 📏
 Whether you're a scientist or an explorer, you'll often need to swap units.
 Let's build a universal math engine for lengths, weights, and more!

-# The Conversion Logic ⚙️
+## The Conversion Science 🧪

 Engineers often need to change data from one format to another.
 We can build specific functions that do this math for us!